 These are all ways where your hair can become overprocessed with so much manipulation.
 As a result, too much processing can cause hair to thin.
 Women whose hair has undergone years of processing or daily styling with heat and/or chemicals should try out buffer hairstyles if thinning has become an issue.

 Instead of processing and reprocessing, take a break every couple of appointments, and just get a cut.

 Sometimes, the thinner our bodies, the thinner our hair.
 Sudden and intentional or dramatic weight loss can result in loss of hair, too.
 Again, hormones are rebalancing their levels as the body adjusts to its new size.
 Flag it with your doctor if it seems excessive or doesn't stop falling out.

 Too many people think stress ruins their day or mood, but it actually can destroy a lot more.

-What’s not talked about is the fact that stress is energy that is flowing through your body.
+What's not talked about is the fact that stress is the energy that is flowing through your body.
 It’s important to be happy as often as you can so you project good power to yourself.
 Stress interferes with your nervous system, which then triggers certain parts of your body to react differently.
 Some believe it’s a stress hormone, and we know hormones can be tricky!
 You may experience your hair fall out in certain places or even contract a scalp condition called alopecia.

 Stress can do significant damage to your hair and other parts of your body as well.
 So although we can all find something to stress over, it’s always best to breathe and find happiness, instead.